awsdocs/amazon-connect-admin-guide/doc_source/enable-customer-profiles.md

 All data at rest for Customer Profiles is encrypted under the KMS key you choose\.
 Your customer managed key is created, owned, and managed by you\.
 You have full control over the KMS key \(AWS KMS charges apply\)\.

 If you choose to set up a KMS key where someone else is the administrator, it must have a policy that allows `kms:GenerateDataKey`, `kms:CreateGrant`, and `kms:Decrypt` permissions to the Customer Profiles service principal\.
 For information about how to change a key policy, see [Changing a key policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying.html) in the AWS Key Management Service Developer Guide\.
+In addition, to prevent cross\-service impersonation, see [Cross\-service confused deputy prevention](cross-service-confused-deputy-prevention.md) for sample policies that you should apply\.

 ## Enable Customer Profiles<a name="enable-customer-profiles-step1"></a>